Ottobock Kids

 Since children are constantly developing and, above all, still growing, children's aids should also be adjustable to grow with them, be individually adaptable and versatile.
 This is the only way they can fulfill their purpose and return some freedom and independence to the little heroines and heroes and their families.
 Ottobock supports families and users in the areas of medical care, therapy and leisure activities as well as with our large network of specialists and affected families.

-The right diagnosis
+The right diagnosis.

-Below various diseases are listed that may lead to a disability in children.
-This will give you an overview of the different disease characteristics as well as of the causes and the orthopedic solutions that can be found for your child.
+The path to the right diagnosis can sometimes be long and not always easy.
+Some conditions and disorders are difficult to diagnose because, they may not be apparent until after birth, or do not show until your child starts developing.
+Below various conditions are listed that may lead to a disability in children.
+This will give you an overview of the different disease characteristics as well as of the causes and the solutions that are available for your child.

 Sports & Exercise